 The Physical Price of Flat Rate: What 25 Years Does to Your Body

-According to the Bureau of Labor Statistics, automotive service technicians and mechanics experience approximately 13,000 nonfatal workplace injuries and illnesses annually that result in days away from work.
+According to the Bureau of Labor Statistics, automotive service technicians and mechanics experience thousands of nonfatal workplace injuries and illnesses annually that result in days away from work.
 The most common: sprains, strains, and tears — particularly to the back, shoulders, and upper extremities.

 But those are the acute injuries.
 The chronic damage is worse because it accumulates silently.